When: Thursday, August 15, 2019, 10 a.m. to 2 p.m.

 Where: Octoraro Reservoir (Southern Lancaster County).
-Meet at Jim’s Live Bait & Tackle, 212 Spruce Grove Rd., Kirkwood, PA 17536 off route 472
+Meet at Jim’s Live Bait & Tackle on route 472 (map below)

-Cost: $10 per person.
-Trip will be limited to 16 teachers.
+Cost: $20 per person.
+Trip will be limited to 32 educators.

-Optional: 4 hours of Act 48 professional development credits are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
+Optional: Pending – four hours of Act 48 professional development credits are available to Pennsylvania certified teachers for this event through Chester County Intermediate Unit (CCIU).
 To receive Act 48 credits please bring your PPID number to event.
-You’ll then be contacted by CCIU to go to their website to complete a short evaluation and submit your $35 Act 48 processing fee.
+You’ll then be contacted by CCIU to go to their website to complete a short evaluation and submit your Act 48 processing fee (TBD).

 This is a two-step registration process: